-All Directors have access to Committee papers, may attend Committee meetings and have access to minutes of Committee meetings even if they are not a member of the relevant Committee.
+All Directors have access to Committee papers, are welcome to attend Committee meetings and have access to minutes of Committee meetings even if they are not a member of the relevant Committee.
 Verbal reports on Committee recommendations and business are provided at the next Board meeting.
 The Board periodically reviews the composition of its committees as part of the Board succession planning process.
 Committee membership is based on the qualifications, skills and experience of each Director while ensuring an appropriate allocation of responsibilities between Directors.
+Given retirements of two Directors during the reporting period, and addition of two new Directors, there have been similar changes to the composition of the Committees during the reporting period.

-Details of the number of meetings held by each Committee and Directors' attendance at those meetings is set out further above.
+Details of the number of meetings held by each Committee and Directors' attendance at those meetings is set out in section 4.